Troubleshooting LSI RAID issues in Proxmox with CLI

 • If you enabled auto-rebuild or changed foreign import behaviour, note the controller defaults and document the change in your runbook.

-Final checks
+Final checks:

-• Run a short scrub/patrol if supported.
+• Run a short scrub or patrol if the controller supports it.

 • Run a quick I/O test or boot a VM that uses that storage and watch for I/O errors.